We love Italy. We love beaches. We love that they come together so beautifully on Sardinia.

 Located right in the at the top north-west corner of Sardinia, La Pelosa is a fine white sand beach that offers spectacular views over Isola Piana and Asinara.

-It is one of the most photographed and most popular beaches in Sardinia.
-A beautiful Aragonese watch tower dating back to 1578 is picturesquely sited at the western end of the beach.
+It is one of the most photographed and most beautiful beaches in Sardinia.
+A pretty Aragonese watch tower dating back to 1578 is picturesquely sited at the western end of the beach.

 The real highlight of the beach though is the water which is spectacular in a tremendous array of blue and turquoise in many different shades.
 There are a few cafes to keep you fed and watered plus sun loungers and umbrellas can be hired.